David Stone

 Research Summary

-My research focuses on exploring the effects of environmental stressors on the physiology and behaviour of seabirds, using infrared thermography (IRT) as a remote monitoring tool.
-I am particularly intersted in how emerging technologies like IRT can support wildlife conservation efforts and provide insights into physiological processes.
+My research explores the effects of environmental stressors on the physiology and behaviour of seabirds.
+I am particularly interested in how emerging technologies like infrared thermography (IRT) can support wildlife conservation efforts and provide insights into physiological processes.

-In my current study in the Baltic Sea I am using a combination of IRT, meteorological instruments, and CCTV footage to quantify the physiological and behavioural impacts of temperature on common guillemots.
-Specifically, I am exploring the thermal responses of breeding birds under varying environmental conditions, particularly different microclimates within colonies, to better understand the thermoregulatory strategies of both adults and their offspring throughout development, and how these may be impacted under future human-induced climate change.
+In my current study in the Baltic Sea I am using a combination of IRT, meteorological instrumentation, and CCTV to quantify the physiological and behavioural impacts of temperature on common guillemots.
+Specifically, I am exploring the thermal responses of breeding birds under varying environmental conditions, particularly the role of different microclimates within colonies, to better understand the thermoregulatory strategies of adults and their offspring throughout development, and how these may be affected by future climate change.

 Publications